MABYY/Time-series-analysis-using-LSTM/README.md

+# Machine-Learning2
+Explore trading oportunities in Argie bonds using machine learning algorithms

-# Long-Short Term Memory Model - Time Series Forecast
+# Long-Short-Term-Memory-Model - Time Series Forecast
 This project explores Bitcoin price using an LSTM model and technical analysis indicators.

 ## Development setup